 Polyester mesh makes the table's top strong and very lightweight.
 The main drawbacks of a fabric top are its susceptibility to damage from sharp objects and heat.

 Generally, caring for a product increases its lifespan.
 This includes cleaning.
 The fabric top of this table is more difficult to clean than hardtop models.
+However, when compared to other backpacking models we looked at, the Helinox scored higher in this area.
+The Trekology TAO is simply a cheaper design made with cheaper materials.
+However, this isn't necessarily a negative, it does come with much cheaper price tag as well.

 While this table is surprisingly durable for such a lightweight, small table, it doesn't shake a stick at the longevity of most larger, hardtop tables.